ultronjs/banana-translation/README.md

 # banana-translation
-This project was designed as a assignment for NeogCAmp LevelZero.
+This project was designed as an assignment for NeogCAmp LevelZero.

 This app is a translator app using HTML,CSS and JavaScript.This app takes a input from the user and then process it by using a third party translation API(https://api.funtranslations.com) and after we get a response from the API